Vladimir Horowitz: Last years

 In 1986, Horowitz announced that he would return to the Soviet Union for the first time since 1925 to give recitals in Moscow and Leningrad.
 In the new atmosphere of communication and understanding between the USSR and the US, these concerts were seen as events of political, as well as musical, significance.
 Most of the tickets for the Moscow concert were reserved for the Soviet elite and few sold to the general public.
 This resulted in a number of Moscow Conservatory students crashing the concert.
-The recital was televised internationally; in the United States, CBS televised the recital as part of a special live edition of Sunday Morning, which also followed Horowitz's preparations for the concert.
+The recital was televised internationally; in the United States, the concert was broadcast by CBS as part of a special two-hour edition of Sunday Morning, which also followed Horowitz's preparations.

-The Moscow concert was released on a compact disc titled Horowitz in Moscow, which reigned at the top of Billboard's Classical music charts for over a year.
-It was also released on VHS and, eventually, DVD.